MarcusCemes/advent-of-code-2021/README.md

 ```bash
 $ mix solve
 ```

+**2021-12-15**: Day 15, part 2 takes several minutes, it might be a good idea to disable it.

 When running for the first time, the project will be compiled automatically.
 Each problem is run as a new task which will distribute the workload across your available CPU cores.